-What you should be doing while you wait for your license to be processed.
+What you should be doing while you wait for your license to be processed or are waiting for your new agent training to begin!

 Now that you have passed your state licensing test and found a brokerage firm to affiliate with… what do you do while you wait for your license to be processed by the state real estate board? … LOTS … so let’s get started!